arangodb/docs/arangograph/single-sign-on.md

 ---
 # Single Sign-On (SSO)

+{% hint 'info' %}
+This feature is only available in ArangoGraph Enterprise.
+{% endhint %}

 ArangoGraph provides support to enable Single Sign-On (SSO) authentication using SAML 2.0 with SCIM provisioning.
 This enables you to propagate to ArangoGraph any user access changes by using the dedicated API.